image captured on trail cameras by Game Services Tasmania -Great Pine Tier fire scar

 Thermal assisted aerial control differs from conventional aerial shooting methods in that operations are guided by a manual operator using a high-quality thermal imager and daylight visible laser.

 In any animal control operation, human safety and preventing the animal suffering are always the highest priorities.
-To ensure this goal is achieved, only highly trained and experienced Department of Natural Resources and Environment (NRE Tas) staff will undertake aerial shooting operations.
-A qualified veterinarian will be employed to independently oversee the operations.
+To ensure this goal is achieved, only highly trained and experienced NRE Tas staff were utilised to undertake aerial shooting operations.
+A qualified veterinarian was employed to independently oversee the operations.

-All deer shot will be left in situ unless the carcasses pose a social, health or environmental risk.
-Carcasses will be removed from watercourses, near reserve and hydro infrastructure (walking tracks, huts, campgrounds) and close to roads and vehicle tracks.
+All deer shot were left in situ unless the carcasses pose a social, health or environmental risk.
+Carcasses were removed from watercourses, near reserve and hydro infrastructure (walking tracks, huts, campgrounds) and close to roads and vehicle tracks.

-Operational deployments are scheduled for May 2025.
-May has been selected as the best month for undertaking the operation due to favourable weather conditions and minimising impact on recreational users and wildlife.
+Operational deployments were conducted during May 2025.
+May was selected as the best month for undertaking the operation due to favourable weather conditions and minimising impact on recreational users and wildlife.

 May is the end of the rut with deer still in groups and trying to fatten up prior to the start of winter.
-It is after the end of the brown trout recreational fishing season, which closes on 27 April, and before the Wedge-tailed eagle breeding season commences in June.
+It is after the end of the brown trout recreational fishing season, which closed on 27 April, and before the Wedge-tailed eagle breeding season which commenced in June.

 Autumn weather is generally more stable for aerial shooting operations and recreational use tends to decrease after Easter.